Classic Blue is Pantone Color Institute’s color of the year

 But Classic Blue isn’t just about nostalgia, she said.
 Creators around the globe are putting out modern takes for runways, mobile phones, kitchen appliances and the paint of pricey, forward-looking cars and motorcycles.

+“This was not a political move for us.
+This is global.
+We do not look at color through a political lens.
+We look at our life through a colorful lens,” she told the AP.

+Pantone chose Living Coral for 2019 and Ultra Violet the year before that.

-Whether as throwback or harbinger of things to come, the color harkens back to when things “seemed simpler, seemed more comfortable, but at the same time not suggesting that it be done in a way that it was then,” Pressman said.
+Whether as throwback or harbinger of things to come, Classic Blue harkens back to when things “seemed simpler, seemed more comfortable, but at the same time not suggesting that it be done in a way that it was then,” Pressman said.

 Cerulean, which heralded the new millennium, is the color of the daytime sky, while Classic Blue is the sky at dusk as the new decade commences.